trumpi/texlate/README.md

 # Contributing

 If you have an idea for texlate, use [this link](https://github.com/SirRippovMaple/texlate/issues/new?labels=enhancement).
+Since texlate is pre-release, many of the decisions that we've taken are subject to change and better suggestions for these are welcome to be logged as ideas.
+This includes the decision about delimiters, the behavior when `SetOutputFilename` is not called, improvements to documentation & messages, etc.

 If you want to report a bug, use [this link](https://github.com/SirRippovMaple/texlate/issues/new?labels=bug).